ModDota/moddota.github.io/_articles/panorama/dotascenepanel.md

 Code like this is used to display heroes in the armory.
 This panel also has no custom dynamic properties, meaning that we can't change the unit after creating a panel.

-In armory, heroes models can be rotated, and this behaviour can be enabled with `allowrotation="true"` settled.
+In armory, heroes models can be rotated, and this behaviour can be enabled with `allowrotation="true"` set.
 However, this parameter is not compatible with custom background maps.

 ## Background maps